inbo/tutorials/content/tutorials/sql_inheritance/index.md

 -   dynamic sorting and grouping are possible
 -   only editable fields are edited (e.g. user has no saying on the number of repeats)
 -   multiple inheritance and complex joins are possible
+-   keys/indexes/serials can cover all tables in the inheritance chain

 For technical UPDATEs and INSERTs, however, the implemented routines best remain conditional (unless they only affect the common fields).